Center-of-Imaging-Biomarker-Development/spesis/README.md

 * *filename*.nii.gz: Native image corrected for N4 inhomogeneity
 * *filename*_mask.nii.gz: Segmentation maps of the peri-sinus space structures
-* *filename*_lobe.nii.gz: Mask defining sub-region of the peri-sinus space (i.e., prefrontal, frontal, parietal and occipital)
+* *filename*_lobe.nii.gz: Mask defining sub-region of the peri-sinus space (i.e., prefrontal, frontal, parietal, and occipital)
 * report_*filename*.pdf: PDF format volumetry report.
-The reports will show the expected limits/normative bounds of normalized volumes in function of age, if age and optionally sex were specified.
+The reports will show the expected limits/normative bounds of normalized volumes in the function of age, if age and optionally sex were specified.
 * *filename*_metrics.csv: CSV format volumetry report

 ## Command options